elastic/logstash/docs/life-of-an-event.md

 ---
-title: Queues and Threads - logstash internals
+title: the life of an event - logstash
 layout: content_right
 ---
-# Queues and Threading (logstash internals)
+# the life of an event

+The logstash agent is an event pipeline.

 The logstash agent is 3 parts: inputs -> filters -> outputs.

-Each '->' is an internal messaging system.
+Inputs generate events, filters modify them, outputs ship them elsewhere.

+Internal to logstash, events are passed from each phase using internal queues.
 It is implemented with a 'SizedQueue' in Ruby.
 SizedQueue allows a bounded maximum of items in the queue such that any writes to the queue will block if the queue is full at maximum capacity.

-Logstash sets the queue size to 20.
+Logstash sets each queue size to 20.
 This means only 20 events can be pending into the next phase - this helps reduce any data loss and in general avoids logstash trying to act as a data storage system.
 These internal queues are not for storing messages long-term.

-In reverse, here's what happens with a queue fills.
+Starting at outputs, here's what happens with a queue fills up.

-If an output is failing, the output thread will wait until this output is healthy again and able to successfully send the message before moving on.
-Therefore, the output queue (there is only one) will stop being read from and will eventually fill up with events and cause write blocks.
+If an output is failing, the output thread will wait until this output is healthy again and able to successfully send the message.
+Therefore, the output queue will stop being read from by this output and will eventually fill up with events and cause write blocks.

 A full output queue means filters will block trying to write to the output queue.
 Because filters will be stuck, blocked writing to the output queue, they